robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0630/README.md

 ## Overview

-One Knob Sequencer in the style ot turning.
+One Knob Sequencer in the style of turning machine sequencer.

 Knob determines the the length of the sequence.
 If you change the size, it randomizes things.
 There is also a cv which is similar to the toggle in a random value.